Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

 Soy milk

 Soy milk can be used in baking as a dairy-free alternative to cow’s milk.
 When fortified, it has similar nutritional value to cow’s milk, making it a healthy choice for people who don’t consume dairy products.
-In my opinion, it’s the most versatile and healthiest plant milk available.
+It’s the most versatile and most nutritious plant milk available.

 Mild vegetable oil

-Vegetable oil is the perfect ingredient for this recipe because it helps to bind all the ingredients together and makes the bread super moist.
+Vegetable oil is the perfect ingredient for this recipe because it helps bind all ingredients together and moistens the bread.
 It also has a mild flavor that doesn’t overpower the other flavors in the bread.
-As an added bonus, it’s often high in monounsaturated fats and low in saturated fats and is generally a healthier choice compared to butter.
+As a bonus, it’s often high in monounsaturated fats and low in saturated fats.
+It is generally a healthier choice compared to butter.

 Fresh baby spinach

-The fresh baby spinach is used in this recipe because it is a great way to sneak in some extra veggies into your day.
-Spinach is a great source of nutrients, including fibre, protein, vitamins A, C and K, and minerals such as iron and calcium.
-It also has a high content of antioxidants which can help protect the body against disease.
+Fresh baby spinach is used in this recipe because it is a great way to sneak some extra veggies into your day.
+Spinach is an excellent source of nutrients, including fiber, protein, vitamins A, C, and K, and minerals such as iron and calcium.
+It also has a high content of antioxidants, which can help protect the body against disease.
 Some studies have shown that consuming spinach may help reduce the risk of heart disease, cancer, and age-related macular degeneration.
-Overall, fresh baby spinach is an excellent addition to any diet and provides many health benefits.
+Fresh baby spinach is an excellent addition to any diet and provides many health benefits.

 Vanilla extract

 The vanilla extract is used in this recipe because it has a delicious, subtle flavor that pairs well with the bananas and spinach.
-Traditionally, it has been a favourite of bakers as it takes the edge off the smell of raw eggs and enhances the flavours of other key ingredients like sugar, milk, chocolate etc. However, in this recipe, vanilla will take the edge off the spinach flavour and enhance the natural sweetness of the bananas and raw sugar.
+Traditionally, it has been a favorite of bakers as it takes the edge off the smell of raw eggs and enhances the flavors of other vital ingredients like sugar, milk, chocolate, etc. However, in this recipe, vanilla will take the edge off the spinach flavor and enhance the natural sweetness of the bananas and raw sugar.

 Raw sugar

-Sugar is a key ingredient in this recipe because it helps to enhance the natural sweetness of the overripe bananas and masks the flavour of the spinach.
+Sugar is a critical ingredient in this recipe because it helps to enhance the natural sweetness of the overripe bananas and masks the flavor of the spinach.

-It also has a lower glycemic index than some other types of sugar, meaning it doesn’t cause quite as much of a spike in blood sugar levels (although, it is still very sweet!).
+It also has a lower glycemic index than some other types of sugar, meaning it doesn’t cause quite as much of a spike in blood sugar levels (although it is still lovely!).
 Overall, raw sugar is a generally healthier alternative to other types of more processed sweeteners.

 Plain flour

-This recipe for Green Spinach Banana Bread calls for Plain flour as one of its key ingredients.
-Plain flour is a type of wheat flour that has been milled to remove the bran and the germ.
+This Green Spinach Banana Bread recipe calls for Plain flour as one of its key ingredients.
+Plain flour is a wheat flour milled to remove the bran and the germ.
 This leaves the starch behind, making it a more refined flour.
-It is often used in cakes, pastries, and other desserts because it has a very smooth texture and a mild flavor.
+It is often used in cakes, pastries, and other desserts because of its smooth texture and mild flavor.
 In this recipe, Plain flour works well because it helps to bind all the ingredients together and makes the bread super moist.
-It also has a low gluten content, meaning it is easier to bake with and results in a softer texture.
+It also has a low gluten content, meaning it is easier to bake with, resulting in a softer texture.

 Baking powder

-Baking powder and baking soda are two key ingredients in this recipe for Green Spinach Banana Bread because they leaven the bread and make it light and fluffy.
+Baking powder and baking soda are two critical ingredients in this Green Spinach Banana Bread recipe because they leaven the bread and make it light and fluffy.

-Leavening is the process of causing a dough or batter to rise, and baking powder is a type of leavening agent that contains baking soda as well as an acidic ingredient like cream of tartar.
+Leavening is the process of causing a dough or batter to rise, and baking powder is a type of leavening agent that contains baking soda and an acidic ingredient like cream of tartar.
 This combination causes a chemical reaction that produces carbon dioxide gas, which causes the bread to rise and gives it a light, fluffy texture.

 Substitutions for Ingredients in Vegan Banana Bread

 If you’re looking for a healthier version of banana bread, this Green Spinach Banana Bread is a great option.
-It’s made with raw sugar, and vegetable oil instead of butter, and it also includes fresh baby spinach and chia seeds to boost the nutritional value.
+It’s made with raw sugar and vegetable oil instead of butter and includes fresh baby spinach and chia seeds to boost the nutritional value.
 Plus, it tastes delicious!

 If you don’t have all the ingredients on hand, try some of these swaps: